juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 The JuiceFS CSI Driver supports [smooth upgrade of Mount Pods](../administration/upgrade-juicefs-client.md#smooth-upgrade) starting from version 0.25.0, so it is no longer necessary to use the following method to automatically recovery the mount point.
 :::

-JuiceFS CSI Driver supports automatic mount point recovery since v0.10.7, when mount pod run into problems, a simple restart (or re-creation) can bring back JuiceFS mount point, and application pods can continue to work.
+JuiceFS CSI Driver supports automatic mount point recovery since v0.10.7, when Mount Pod run into problems, a simple restart (or re-creation) can bring back JuiceFS mount point, and application pods can continue to work.

 :::note
 Upon mount point recovery, application pods will not be able to access files previously opened.
 Please retry in the application and reopen the files to avoid exceptions.
 :::

 To enable automatic mount point recovery, applications need to [set `mountPropagation` to `HostToContainer` or `Bidirectional`](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) in pod `volumeMounts`.
-In this way, host mount is propagated to the pod, so when mount pod restarts by accident, CSI Driver will bind mount once again when host mount point recovers.
+In this way, host mount is propagated to the pod, so when Mount Pod restarts by accident, CSI Driver will bind mount once again when host mount point recovers.

 ```yaml {12-18}
 apiVersion: apps/v1